 A significant segment of Lebanese consumers prefers to buy honey directly from the beekeepers' house or farm and are willing to pay a significant market premium for unbranded honey purchased from beekeepers.
 Meanwhile, branded bottled honey from retail markets, which in many countries would be more expensive, is sold at a 25% lower price.
 This lower price is due to a distrust of brands, and to the general perception of the existence of a high volume of very inexpensive "fake honey" in the market.
-While for many small beekeepers, the existence of such market has allowed for significant return on products, the reliance on such channel put a significant barrier to small business expansion growth.
-As a matter of fact, there is a limit to the ability to sale larger quantities of honey through this channel, and they find significant difficulties in integrating the retails market.
+While for many small beekeepers, the existence of such a market has allowed for significant return on products, the reliance on such channel put a significant barrier to the expansion and growth of small businesses.
+As a matter of fact, there is a limit to the ability to sell larger quantities of honey through this channel, and significant difficulties are found in integrating the retails market.

 Hamade (2016b) and USAID (2013), suggest that the direct sale channel conveys more than half of the local produced honey.
-It provides both a premium price to producers (price range between \$20 and \$30 per Kg) and the opportunity to retain 80% to 100% of the product price value, thus rendering small production units profitable.
+It provides both a premium price to producers (price range between \$20 and \$30 per Kg) and the opportunity to retain 80% to 100% of the product's price value, thus rendering small production units profitable.
 It is suggested that an independent beekeeper can market the output of 20 hives per year using personal relationships and direct sale channels (approximately 600 kg of honey).
-Indeed, just as for olive oil there is a series of investment in high quality local honey.
-These investments are capitalizing in the growing urban and formal local market demand for branded local honey.
+Indeed, there is a series of investments in high quality local honey.
+These investments are capitalizing on the growing demand for branded local honey in urban and formal local markets.